 Once you select From Relational Table.. option, Import tables window will be opened.
 Here we are selecting our lookup table called [LookupTransformationSource].
 Please refer Import Data from Relation Database article to understand the steps involved in it.

-From the below screenshot you can observe that We added one new Input port (IN_CountryName).
+From the below screenshot you can observe that, We added one new Input port (IN_CountryName) in this Informatica Lookup Transformation.

 Within the Properties section, we change the Connection Information and assigned it with the $Source variable.